becker63/home-network/notes.md

 # TODO:

-Add each phases responsibility and process in here.
+### Add each phases responsibility and process in here.
   * What will argocd do? what phase does it mostly sit in?
   * What does the bootstrap phase do?

+### Fix the git-crypt encryption from previous revision
+  * check config folder

 # Testing Strategy Summary (with Crossplane Composition + Nix VM Testing)